MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/use-python-revoscalepy-to-create-model.md

 ## Run the sample code

-After you have prepared the database and have the data for training stored in a table, open a Python development environment and run the following code.
+After you have prepared the database and have the data for training stored in a table, open a Python development environment and run the code sample.

 The code performs the following steps: